Tensor Networks Meet Neural Networks: A Survey and Future Perspectives: Training Strategies for TNNs

-Another feasible way to solve the training problem lies in developing a suitable initialization.Commonly used adaptive initialization methods include Xavier~\cite{DBLP:journals/jmlr/GlorotB10} initialization and Kaiming~\cite{DBLP:conf/iccv/HeZRS15} initialization, which regulate the variances of the data flows in layers.
-However, these two initializations cannot calculate the correct scales of TNNs to neglect interactions in tensor contractions.
-Furthermore, tensor formats are different from each other, causing difficulty in developing a general fitting initialization for diverse tensorial layers.
-To solve these two problems, Yu initialization~\cite{DBLP:conf/icml/0005SLW0X22} proposed a unified initialization paradigm based on Xavier to adaptively initialize for arbitrary TCNNs.
-Specifically, Pan et al. extracted a backbone graph (BG) from a tensorial convolution hypergraph~\cite{DBLP:conf/nips/HayashiYSM19} and then encoded an arbitrary TCNN into an adjacency matrix with this BG.
-Finally, a suitable initial variance for a TCNN can be directly calculated through the adjacency matrix.
-We illustrate three cases of using unified initializations in Fig.~\ref{fig:yuinit}.
-Although Yu initialization was proposed for TCNNs, it can also be widely used in other NNs, including CNNs, RNNs, and Transformers, since these models basic layers, i.e., convolutional and linear layers, belong to the scope of TCNNs.
+Another feasible way to solve the training problem lies in developing a suitable initialization method for tensor neural networks (TNNs).
+Currently, two widely adopted adaptive initialization methods in deep learning are Xavier~\cite{DBLP:journals/jmlr/GlorotB10} initialization and Kaiming~\cite{DBLP:conf/iccv/HeZRS15} initialization.
+Xavier initialization, proposed by Glorot and Bengio in 2010, regulates the variances of data flows between layers to prevent the vanishing gradient problem in deep networks.
+Similarly, Kaiming initialization, introduced by He~\textit{et al.} in 2015, was specifically designed for networks using ReLU activation functions.
+However, these conventional initialization methods face two major challenges when applied to TNNs.
+First, they cannot accurately calculate the appropriate scales for TNNs due to their inability to account for the complex interactions occurring in tensor contractions.
+Second, the diversity of tensor formats (e.g., CP decomposition, Tucker decomposition, Tensor Train) makes it challenging to develop a universally applicable initialization method that fits all tensorial layers.
+To address these limitations, Yu initialization~\cite{DBLP:conf/icml/0005SLW0X22} was proposed as a unified initialization paradigm.
+This method extends the principles of Xavier initialization while introducing adaptive mechanisms specifically designed for arbitrary Tensor-based Convolutional Neural Networks (TCNNs).
+The key innovation of Yu initialization lies in its systematic approach to handling tensor operations.
+Specifically, Pan~\textit{et al.} developed a two-step process: First, they extract a backbone graph (BG) from a tensorial convolution hypergraph~\cite{DBLP:conf/nips/HayashiYSM19}, which captures the essential structure of tensor operations.
+Second, they encode an arbitrary TCNN into an adjacency matrix using this BG.
+Through this adjacency matrix representation, the method can directly calculate a suitable initial variance for any TCNN, taking into account its specific tensor structure and operations.
+We illustrate three representative cases of applying these unified initializations in Fig.~\ref{fig:yuinit}.
+These examples demonstrate how the method adapts to different tensor formats and network architectures.
+Although Yu initialization was initially developed for TCNNs, its applicability extends far beyond this scope.
+The method has shown remarkable versatility and can be effectively applied to various neural network architectures.